 International Writing Competitions

-CLCT launched its annual Artificial Intelligence Writing Competition on September 13, 2019.
-This popular writing competition is in its third year and CLCT looks forward to receiving the submissions, by December 20, 2019.
+CLCT is excited to announce that its annual Artificial Intelligence Writing Competition is now live!
+This popular competition is in its fourth year and CLCT looks forward to receiving the submissions, by December 20, 2020.

-All current law students* are cordially invited to submit one paper, which must:
+All current law students* worldwide are cordially invited to submit one paper, which must:

 - Explain why it likely will arise and to what degree; and,

-- Analyze the probability that it can be readily resolved by the application of existing law.
+- Analyze whether it can be resolved by the application of existing law.

-A submission is not required to contain a proposed solution to the issue; however, any plausible and well-articulated solutions put forward are likely to impress the judges!
+A submission is not required to put forward a solution to the issue; however, any novel, plausible and well-articulated proposals are likely to impress the judges.

-Judges will select the best entries that creatively and innovatively address these criteria.
+Judges will select the best entries that creatively address these criteria.
 Prizes will be awarded as follows:

 - First place: U.S. $2,500